davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 2. ls2 operates in one of *two modes*:

-    - **Mode 1:** The first mode runs when the user only passes the `path`.
+    - **Mode 1:** The first mode runs when the user only passes the `path` (no `exact-match-pattern` is given on the command line).
 Your program should attempt to open the directory given by `path` and recursively show all files' name and size (in bytes).
 You do not need to worry about displaying anything other than regular files and directories (ignore anything that isn't a directory or a regular file).

-      Here's me running `ls2` on the `animals` directory, which is inside my current working directory:
+      Here's me currently in my `/home/dchiu/os-ls2` directory, running `ls2` on the `animals` relative path:
       ```bash
         $ ./ls2 animals
         horses/ (directory)